GA Anderson writes about mystical and psychological symbol interpretations and how to apply them to your dreams.

-Dreaming of snakes can mean many things, and they all depend on the way the snake presents itself in the dream.
-It makes a difference if it was a main focus or just a fleeting part of your dream.
+Dreaming of snakes can mean many things, depending on how the snake presents itself in the dream.
+It makes a difference if it was the main focus or just a fleeting part of your dream.

 Whether using mystical or psychological symbolisms, a true interpretation depends on the context of the snake in your dreams.